mileswu/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

  2) During development "off_t" parameters conflicted with intellisense (although size_t worked just fine) Since many CLR functions that refer to off_t features (e.g. positioners) actually expect 64bit long (or long long in C++) parameters, I've implemented off_t as a long long - with one notable exception.
-	This fixed intellisense and accommodates the CLR 64bit long implimentation positioners: And then intellisense started	working correctly and made this a moot point - at least as far as intellisense is concerned.
+	This fixed intellisense and accommodates the CLR 64bit long implementation positioners: And then intellisense started	working correctly and made this a moot point - at least as far as intellisense is concerned.
  3) off_t notable exception - SeekDelegate
 	Usually 2008clr functions are called by the callee, long long (clr 64bit long) can be marshaled and passed